Originate/exosphere/website/tutorial/part_1/01_design_goals.md

 expressed as automatically executable documentation, specifications, and tests.
 These metrics drive the development and evolution of the application.

-functional components of applications as sets of independent, reusable, loosely coupled services, and provides a way for these services to interact by exchanging high-level, application specific messages.
+Functional components of applications as sets of independent, reusable, loosely coupled services, provide a way for these services to interact by exchanging high-level, application specific messages.